FedML-AI/doc.fedml.ai/docs/deploy/create_model.md

 ```
 ## Create a model card from a model config file

 The most straightforward way to create a model card is to use a model config YAML file.
-The following steps is also written
+The following steps are also written
 in the GitHub repository, you can find the example [here](https://github.com/FedML-AI/Model-Card-Example.git), or clone it use:

 ```shell